shelbyd/shelbyd.github.io/_posts/_what_i_read.md

 ---

 As usual, this post includes all the articles, blog posts, videos, etc that I consumed this last week.
-At the end is my top 3 suggestions for what to consume if you have limited time.
+At the end is my ordered suggestions for what I would recommend.

-Top Three
+Top Posts
 ---------

 1.